 In this tutorial, we will show you how to install Redis on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Redis is an open-source in-memory key-value data store.
-It can be used as a database, cache and, message broker, and supports various data structures such as Strings, Hashes, Lists, Sets, and more.
+It can be used as a database, cache, and message broker, and supports various data structures such as Strings, Hashes, Lists, Sets, and more.
 Redis provides high availability via Redis Sentinel and automatic partitioning across multiple Redis nodes with Redis Cluster.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Redis on an Ubuntu 20.04 Focal Fossa.
+I will show you the step-by-step installation of Redis on an Ubuntu 20.04 Focal Fossa.

 Install Redis on Ubuntu 20.04 LTS Focal Fossa